Julie Anne Hewson

 I am a qualified Executive Coach and Coach Trainer, and co-founded Elliot-Griffiths Coaching Training which has been running for thirteen years and has trained people from the theatre to local government, the armed services to entrepreneurs, artists, clergy, the legal professions, a range of professions from the NHS from senior executives to administrators in small companies, Olympians, Counsellors and people wanting a change of career.

-I founded the Iron Mill institute over thirty years ago and have trained a large number of professionals in the field over this time.
-I sold it as a going concern four years ago to concentrate on, my clients, my writing and my art.
+I founded the Iron Mill institute over forty years ago and have trained a large number of professionals in the field over this time.
+I sold it as a going concern 12 years ago to concentrate on, my clients, my writing, my art and the care of my beloved late husband who was dealing with the challenges of vascular dementia.

 I have worked abroad training and supervising in such places as Prague (immediately after the revolution) Naples.
 Amsterdam, Hannover, Maienfeldt (Switzerland), I have also run weeks in Spain at Cortijjo de Romero and other venues including Jamaica.